mele-manoa/mele-manoa.github.io/index.md

 -- [Back to top](#mele-manoa)

 ## Developer Guide
 To modify this web app, go to the [mele-manoa repository](https://github.com/mele-manoa/mele-manoa) on Github.
 Next, clone mele-manoa to your own local repository by clicking on **Code** and choose which method you prefer the most.
 I recommend opening it in Github Desktop.
 Then, name your local repository and open the repository in an IDE of your choice.
+After forking the repository using Github Desktop, you will be able to make any changes you want.
+The fork will be prompted by Github Desktop once you push your changes.

 <figure class="figure float-end ps-4">
     <img src="img/devguide/devGuide1.png" class="rounded"  style="width: 600px" />
 </figure>

-Next, open up Terminal on Mac or Command Line on Windows or Linux.
-Navigate to the /app directory in your repository.
-Within /app, run `meteor npm install`.
+To run the web application locally, open up Terminal on Mac or Command Line on Windows or Linux.
+Navigate using `cd` to the `/app` directory in your repository.
+Within `/app`, run `meteor npm install`.
 This will install all the extra necessary `npm` files.

 <figure class="figure float-end ps-4">
     <img src="img/devguide/devGuide2.png" class="rounded"  style="width: 600px" />
 </figure>
 Then, run `meteor npm run start`.
+This process may take a while.
+After it is finished, you should be able to see the webpage up and running at [localhost:3000](http://localhost:3000/).

 <figure class="figure float-end ps-4">
     <img src="img/devguide/devGuide3.png" class="rounded"  style="width: 600px" />
 </figure>
-This process may take a while.
-After it is finished, you should be able to see the webpage up and running at [localhost:3000](http://localhost:3000/).

 <figure class="figure float-end ps-4">
     <img src="img/devguide/devGuide4.png" class="rounded"  style="width: 600px" />
 </figure>
+Thank you for using Mele Manoa!

 -- [Back to top](#mele-manoa)